nu-book/cordova-doc/plugins/globalization/index.md

 ### Android Quirks

 - Returns the ISO 639-1 two-letter language code, upper case ISO 3166-1 country code and variant separated by hyphens.
 Examples: "en", "en-US", "US"

-### Windows Phone 8 Quirks

-- Returns the ISO 639-1 two-letter language code and ISO 3166-1 country code of the regional variant corresponding to the "Language" setting, separated by a hyphen.
-- Note that the regional variant is a property of the "Language" setting and not determined by the unrelated "Country/Region" setting on Windows Phone.

 ### Windows Quirks

 - Returns the ISO 639-1 two-letter language code and ISO 3166-1 country code of the regional variant corresponding to the "Language" setting, separated by a hyphen.
+- The result is not necessarily the first entry in user language preferences.
+It is actually the highest entry in this list among the languages supported (translated) by COTG.

 ## navigator.globalization.getLocaleName